"Premium" Private Test Ride and BC Tour Report

 This time, there was also a participant from Germany, and Horie gave all the explanations in both Japanese and German.
 He was considerate enough to suggest several routes before the meeting point so that everyone could ski on pristine powder.
 He also made suggestions tailored to each individual, such as, "I think this is more fun for you."
 While we were waiting our turn, I noticed that the only German participant was wearing Line skis, so I asked him why he chose them, and he replied, "Fun."
 I felt that was a good enough reason.
 With that kind of attitude, it seems like you can make good choices in both equipment and lines.
 Horie would occasionally watch the participants ski and say, "That was a good line."

-Along the way, there were times when we were sure to get lost if we didn't follow the exact same line as the leader, and when we accidentally went down into the valley and couldn't get back, but the participants called out to each other and the guide's jokes lightened the mood, and we spent a time filled with excitement, silence, and a gentle undulation.
-One
+Along the way, there were moments where we would surely get lost if we didn't follow the exact same line as the leader, and where we wouldn't be able to get back if we mistakenly went down into the valley.
+However, we encouraged each other, and the guide's jokes lightened the mood, allowing us to spend a time filled with excitement, tranquility, and gentle waves of emotion.
+One piece of

 Katsudon 25 AUD

-Our conversation turned to ski resort food and recommended lunch menus, and the white snow began to look delicious.
-Before we knew it, it was past lunchtime and four hours had already passed.
-Four hours on the slopes is hardly a long time, but the tour felt like it went by in the blink of an eye.
+As our conversation turned to ski resort food and recommended lunch menus, and the white snow began to look delicious, we realized that it was already past lunchtime, and four hours had passed.
+Four hours is not a long time to ski on the slopes, but the tour felt incredibly quick.

-Although it was a tour, I also got the sense that all the participants had created their own time and space together.
-It was all the result of the guide's meticulous calculations, measuring the appropriate route, pace, and individual discretion.
-As I was writing this, I remembered that we hadn't done a single kick turn during the tour.
-I was amazed at how smoothly and linearly we navigated that complex terrain, and how perfectly we climbed.
+Although it was called a tour, we all felt like we were creating the time and space together.
+This was undoubtedly due to the guide's meticulous calculations, which included the appropriate route and pace, as well as individual discretion.
+As I'm writing this, I remember that I didn't do a single kick turn during the tour.
+It's amazing how smoothly and directly everyone navigated the complex terrain, even on the uphill lines.

 Well, they say that hunger is the best seasoning, and just like how food tastes better when you're hungry, skiing is fun, climbing up and down the slopes yourself.
 I checked out the restaurant, which recommended the katsudon and cola, but they were quite expensive, so if you're timid like me, it might be a good idea to bring some snacks with you